CrendKing/avisynth_filter/.github/ISSUE_TEMPLATE/bug_report.md

 3.

 **Checklist**
-- Did you try a different **video player** and check if the issue persist?
+- Try a different **video player** and check if the issue persist.
 For example, if your main video player is MPC-HC, try MPC-BE.
-Answer:
+Findings:

-- Did you try a different **video renderer** and check if the issue persist?
+- Try a different **video renderer** and check if the issue persist.
 For example, if issue exists with madVR, try EVR.
-Answer:
+Findings:

-- Did you try a different **video file** and check if the issue persist?
+- Try a different **video file** and check if the issue persist.
 Try another file with different format, dimension and frame rate.
-Answer:
+Findings:

 <!--
 You could enable logging and upload the log file to help diagnosis.
 Follow wiki https://github.com/CrendKing/avisynth_filter/wiki/How-to-enable-logging